p12h4/DF-Guide/Bedrock/Guide.md

 ### 1.17.0:
 - By placing a block against the top side of an amethyst cluster and removing the supporting block, the cluster will remain floating in mid-air.
 Once it is floating, you can also remove the other block

-- Dispensing Powder snow into lit portals (specifically East or North facing portals) will split the portal, leaving behind portal blocks solely on the layer where the snow was placed
+- Dispensing Powder snow, lava or water into lit portals (specifically East or North facing portals) will split the portal, leaving behind portal blocks solely on the layer where the snow was placed

 - Mining a lit Observer will keep its lit state in the inventory.
 Stacking lit obeservers with regular observers will revert them